The world is very close to eradicating polio.

 This rate is measured per 100,000 children.
 The higher the rate, the more likely that potential cases of polio are being identified.
 The GPEI recommends that this rate should be at least 2.

 In the chart, we see the rate of non-polio AFP cases over time.
-You can view this metric for more countries by clicking the “ Add country ” button.
+You can view this metric for more countries by clicking the “ Edit countries and regions ” button.

 In Afghanistan and Pakistan, where polio remains endemic, the rate has improved considerably and has been well above the minimum recommendation, even during the COVID-19 pandemic, when the rate fell slightly.